-Dr. Lin, Dr. Rothenberg, and Dr. Woodhouse have been nominated by the Board to stand for election.
-As directors assigned to Class II, Dr. Lin's, Dr. Rothenberg's and Dr. Woodhouse's current terms of service will expire at the Annual Meeting.
-If elected by the stockholders at the Annual Meeting, Dr. Lin, Dr. Rothenberg, and Dr. Woodhouse will each serve for a term expiring at our annual meeting of stockholders to be held in 2026 (the "2026 Annual Meeting") and the election and qualification of their successors or until their earlier death, resignation or removal.
+Mr. Chai, Dr. Haak-Frendscho, and Mr. Parker have been nominated by our Board to stand for election.
+As directors assigned to Class III, Mr. Chai's, Dr. Haak-Frendscho's, and Mr. Parker's current terms of service will expire at the Annual Meeting.
+If elected by the stockholders at the Annual Meeting, Mr. Chai, Dr. Haak-Frendscho, and Mr. Parker will each serve for a term expiring at our annual meeting of stockholders to be held in 2027 or the election and qualification of their successors or until their earlier death, resignation or removal.

 Each person nominated for election has agreed to serve if elected, and management has no reason to believe that any of the nominees will be unable to serve.
-If, however, prior to the Annual Meeting, the Board of Directors should learn that a nominee will be unable to serve for any reason, the proxies that otherwise would have been voted for this nominee will be voted for a substitute nominee as selected by the Board.
-Alternatively, the proxies, at the Board's discretion, may be voted for no nominees as a result of the inability of a nominee to serve.
-The Board has no reason to believe that any of the nominees will be unable to serve.
+If, however, prior to the Annual Meeting, our Board should learn that a nominee will be unable to serve for any reason, the proxies that otherwise would have been voted for such nominee will be voted for a substitute nominee as selected by our Board.
+Alternatively, the proxies, at our Board's discretion, may be voted for no nominees as a result of the inability of a nominee to serve.
+Our Board has no reason to believe that any of the nominees will be unable to serve.